jsga/Inverse_optim_forecast_and_simulation/README.md

-This repository is a collection of code that has been one during the course of my PhD research.
-The main purpose is to pass forward the knowledge with my colleagues (cheers to Nacho and Giulia!) but also for anyone to get inspired on the use of R, GAMS, inverse optimization and parallel computations.
+This repository is a collection of code that has been one during my PhD at the Technical University of Denmark.
+The main purpose is to pass forward the knowledge to my colleagues (cheers to Nacho and Giulia!), but also for anyone to get inspired on the use of R, GAMS, inverse optimization and parallel computations.

 ### Contributions
-From the coding-side, this repository does the following:
+From the coding side, this repository is about:

 - Use R for data processing, combined with GAMS&CPLEX for optimization modeling.
-The interaction is done by using [R_to_GAMS](https://github.com/jsga/R_to_GAMS) repository.
+The interaction is done using [R_to_GAMS](https://github.com/jsga/R_to_GAMS) repository.

-- Use the [High Performance Computer](http://www.hpc.dtu.dk/) from DTU to parallelize the code.
-Here, as an example, we do a cross-validation, so the same chunk of code is repeated with different combination of input parameters.
+- Use the [High Performance Computer (HPC)](http://www.hpc.dtu.dk/) from DTU to parallelize the code.
+Here we do a cross-validation, so the same chunk of code is repeated with different combination of the input parameter.

-From the data analysis point of view, this repository consists on:
+From the data-analysis point of view, this repository consists on:

-- Simulate the consumption of 100 "smart" buildings using an Economic Model Predictive Control approach, as in [this](http://www.rasmus.halvgaard.dk/papers/DTUMPC-2012-ISGT-Halvgaard.pdf) paper.
+- Simulate the consumption of 100 "smart" buildings equipped with an Economic Model Predictive Control system, as in [this](http://www.rasmus.halvgaard.dk/papers/DTUMPC-2012-ISGT-Halvgaard.pdf) paper.

-- Forecast the consumption of the 100 building by using an **inverse optimization** approach, as in [this](http://arxiv.org/abs/1607.07209) paper.
+- Forecast the consumption of the 100 building using an **inverse optimization** approach, as in [this](http://arxiv.org/abs/1607.07209) paper.
 Basically, the aggregate behavior is modeled, or "summarized", by a simple optimization problem, which is characterized by a set of unknown parameters.
 The parameter estimation process boils down to solving a generalized inverse optimization problem.

-### What this is not and what is left to do

-This code is not meant to be stand alone, neither it is as well explained and commented as I would like it to be.
-It needs to be adapted to each specific problem.

-The following can be improved:
-- Elaborate on an easy example that involves forecast
-- Make code more generic, specially the forecast scripts
-- Translate the GAMS models to only R, for example by using [lpSolve](http://lpsolve.r-forge.r-project.org/) solver instead of CPLEX
-- Clean the simulation platform more simple and modular
+We overcome the non-linearity by solving instead two linear problems, one of which has a penalization term.
+The cross-validation obtain the "best" penalization.

 ### What's inside

-- `Simulate_buildings` A file explaining the simulation of 100 smart buildings
+- `Simulate_buildings.Rmd` A file explaining the simulation of 100 smart buildings

 - `data_2flex` and `data_noflex`: datasets containing the simulated data, for two groups of houses: one with smart system, the other without.

-- `CrossVal_all/` Folder containing the scripts used for the cross validation -`prepare_data_init.R` Generate inputs to be imported in each parallel job.
+- `CrossVal_all/` Folder containing the scripts used for the cross validation:
+	- `prepare_data_init.R` Generate the inputs to be used in each parallel job.
 In this case it is just values of a parameter.
-	-`cross_validation_adj_all.R`
-	-`readandstudy_adj_cv_all.R`
+	- `cross_validation_adj_all.R` To be run in each job.
+Basically, if performs a forecast for each period and then computes some error measures.
+It is done in a rolling-horizon procedure and the forecasts are 1-step ahead.
+	- `readandstudy_adj_cv_all.R` Reads the output from the cross validation and makes a plot of the out-of-sample error VS the value of _K_.
-	-`submit_adj_cv_all.sh` To be run in the HPC cluster from DTU.
+	- `submit_adj_cv_all.sh` To be executed by the HPC cluster from DTU.
 See below.

+- `GAMS_models/` GAMS models:
-- `GAMS_models/` self-explained.
-Two models are inside: the EMPC for each building, and the inverse-forecast algorithm.
+	- `HeatPump_House_Z.gms` EMPC for each building
+	- `InvForecast_2step.gms` Inverse-forecast algorithm.

 - `R_auxiliary_functions/` Folder containing three scripts:
 	- `AuxiliaryFunctions.R` Collection of functions that are used to interact easily with GAMS
 	- `lagmatrix.R` Function to lag columns of a matrix